optimizely/nuclear-js/docs/src/docs/07-api.md

 _added in 1.1_

-Serialization method for the store's data, by default its implemented as `Nuclear.toImmutable' which converts plain javascript objects to ImmutableJS data structures.
+Serialization method for the store's data, by default its implemented as `Nuclear.toImmutable' which converts plain JavaScript objects to ImmutableJS data structures.
 This is overridable for your specific data needs.

 ```javascript